sfeir-open-source/sfeir-school-nodejs/docs/markdown/06-npm/05-versioning.md

 # npm : versioning

-* Selon npm on commence à : 1.0.0
+* According to npm we start at : 1.0.0
-* Bugfix et autres changements mineurs: **Patch** release, on augmente le dernier nombre 1.0.1
+* Bugfix and other minor changes: **Patch** release, we increase the last number 1.0.1
-    * Il est considéré non cassant d’upgrader ou downgrader le Patch
+    * It is considered non-breaking to upgrade or downgrade the Patch
-* Nouvelles features non cassantes : **Minor** release, on augmente le nombre du milieu 1.1.0
+* New non-breaking features: **Minor** release, we increase the number of the middle 1.1.0
-    * Il est considéré non cassant d’upgrader la Minor, mais potentiellement cassant de downgrader !
+    * It is considered non-breaking to upgrade the Minor, but potentially breaking to downgrade!
-* Changements qui cassent la compatibilité: **Major** release, on augmente le premier nombre 2.0.0
+* Changes that break compatibility: **Major** release, we increase the first number 2.0.0
-* npm version : utilise la CLI de npm pour incrémenter la version.
-Crée un commit si le module est dans un repo git
+* npm version: use the npm CLI to increment the version.
+Create a commit if the module is in a git repo

 https://docs.npmjs.com/getting-started/semantic-versioning